 - Edward I, Malleus Scotorum (Hammer of the Scots).
 Unfortunately, the name does not mean he was Scottish, but that he "hammered" those that were, if perhaps not as literally in Real Life as in 1066 and All That.

 - Charles The Hammer Edmund Talbot's real identity from Council Wars.

 - Fable II's Sister Hannah, the Hero of Strength.
-It's also an Appropriated Appellation - "Hammer" is originally a derogatory nickname for her, but after her father's death and her decision to join the protagonist, she grimly advises them to "Call me Hammer."
+It's also an Appropriated Appellation - "Hammer" is originally a derogatory nickname for her, due to her bulky physique and great strength but after her father's death and her decision to join the protagonist, she grimly advises them to "Call me Hammer."

-- Captain Hammer from Doctor Horrible's Sing-Along Blog.
+- Captain Hammer from Dr. Horrible's Sing-Along Blog.
 (The hammer is his penis.)